 The National Center for Appropriate Technology (NCAT) hopes to give military veterans and their spouses an opportunity to see sustainable, profitable small-scale farming enterprises and examine farming as a viable career.
 Trainings range in length from conference presentations, two-day workshops, and week-long training events.
 Keep scrolling to learn more.

-Please consider subscribing to our newsletter to be notified about future events.
+Consider subscribing to our newsletter to be notified.
 Thank you.

-NCAT sustainable agriculture specialists will teach the training sessions.
-Additional contributors will include staff from USDA Agencies, plus experienced crop and livestock producers.
+NCAT Sustainable Agriculture specialists will teach the training sessions.
+Additional contributors will include staff from Sterling College and USDA agencies, plus experienced crop and livestock producers.

 Dates, Location, and Cost